 Collaboration generally makes employees happier and more motivated, and that means they will be more actively monitoring and guarding your brand’s reputation.

 On a much more important note, your employees are aware of everything that’s wrong with your company (and may cause damage to its reputation) but they may be too afraid (or shy) to say anything.

-Additionally, cross-team collaboration can solve lots of organizational issues that often cause crises by allowing you to timely identify unhappy employees, looming internal conflicts and scandals, as well as poor working conditions for employees.
+Additionally, cross-team collaboration can solve lots of organizational issues that often cause crises by allowing you to:

 Creating a collaborative environment is a huge topic and it largely relies on your current structure: How large is your company?
 Do you have remote employees?
 Do you have a lot of teams?

 Generally, it is a good idea to start with:

 - Make sure it is widely known that feedback and information sharing are encouraged within your company

 - Setting up technology allows for free information exchange (without causing too much distraction).
 Tools like Slack often fit into most organizational structures pretty easily

 Companies tend to neglect problems until they blow up, and that’s what often causes a reputation crisis.